maximbilan/Swift-Amazon-S3-Uploading-Tutorial/README.md

 # Swift 3 Upload file to Amazon S3

-would like to share simple tutorial how to upload file to Amazon S3 in iOS using Swift 3.
+I would like to share simple tutorial how to upload file to Amazon S3 in iOS using Swift 3.
 Let’s go.

 1. We need to add Amazon S3 framework to your project.
 In this example I will do this with helping Cocoapods.